gluax-lang/gluax-lang.github.io/src/content/docs/language/traits.md

 title: Traits
 ---

 The `trait` keyword is used to define a set of required methods that classes can implement.
-Traits allow you to specify shared behavior across different types, similar to interfaces in other languages.
+Traits allow you to specify shared behavior across different types, similar to interfaces in other languages and work very similarly to Rust traits.

 ## Syntax